A2Amir/Experimental-Design/README.md

 Randomization still has a part in the within-subjects design in the order in which individuals complete conditions.
 This is important to reduce potential bias effect.
 One other downside of the within-subjects design is that it's not always possible to pull off a within-subjects design.
 For example, when a user visits a website and completes their session, we usually can't guarantee when they'll come back.
 The purpose of their following visit also might not be comparable to their first.
 It can take a lot more effort in control in order to set up an effective within-subjects design.

-**Note:** As noted at the start, the goal of sampling is to use a subset of the whole population to make inferences about the full population, so that we didn't need to record data from everyone.
-To that end, **probabilistic sampling techniques** were described above try to obtain a sample that was representative of the whole.
-However, it's useful to note that there also exist **non-probabilistic sampling techniques** that simplify the sampling process, at the risk of harming the validity of your results.

 ## 3. Types of Sampling